Our skilled volunteer board oversees our strategic direction.

 I was inspired to offer my services to this organisation for three mains reasons: the compelling charter to improve the health outcomes of the people of Timor-Leste; the challenges and opportunities presented in working across international borders; and lastly the opportunity to assist a relatively embryonic organisation with a mountain of goodwill and terrific aspirations.

-With extensive experience and a 27-year career in health, aged-care, disability and community services sectors, I have a deep commitment to community welfare and believe healthy individuals and families build stronger, more capable communities.
+With an extensive 33 year executive, and 15 year non-executive career in health, aged-care, disability and community services sectors, I have a deep commitment to community welfare and believe healthy individuals and families build stronger, more cohesive and capable communities.

 Read more about Bill in this profile in Third Sector.